segmentio/segment-docs/src/connections/data-residency.md

 6. Identify the Source in the source-level archive retention periods list
 7. Set the Retention for this source to the suggested value of `7 days`* and click **Save**

-The Local Data Storage bucket will take roughly one hour to receive data.
+The Regional Data Storage bucket will take roughly one hour to receive data.

 * The data retention can be set to any value available in the portal.
 If you require less than 7 days of data stored in the Segment-owned Archives, please reach out to support.

-### Deletion from Local Data Storage
+### Deletion from Regional Data Storage

-Local Data Storage offers the same ability to delete end-user data when they revoke or alter their consent to have data collected, as long as they can be identified by a `userId`.
+Regional Data Storage offers the same ability to delete end-user data when they revoke or alter their consent to have data collected, as long as they can be identified by a `userId`.
 For example, if an end-user invokes their Right to Object or Right to Erasure under the GDPR or CCPA, you can use these features to:
 - block ongoing data collection for that user
 - delete all historical data about them from Segment's systems, connected S3 buckets and warehouses, and supported downstream partners

 Contact [Segment Support](https://segment.com/help/contact/) to initiate a deletion and provide a valid `userId` for each user to be deleted.
 Deletion requests are run within the region, and have a 30 day SLA, but requires that the raw data is accessible to Segment in an unaltered state.
-Deletion from Local Data Storage is not available from the [Privacy Portal](/docs/privacy/user-deletion-and-suppression/#deletion-requests) or through the API.
+Deletion from Regional Data Storage is not available from the [Privacy Portal](/docs/privacy/user-deletion-and-suppression/#deletion-requests) or through the API.

 > note "Business Plan Customers"
 > If you use this feature to delete data, you cannot Replay the deleted data at the same time.
 For standard Replay requests, you must wait for any pending deletions to complete.
 You cannot submit new deletions requests for the period of time that Segment replays data for you.

-### Replays from Local Data Storage
+### Replays from Regional Data Storage

-Local Data Storage supports [Replays](/docs/guides/what-is-replay/#replays-for-tooling-changes) to both existing and new tools.
+Regional Data Storage supports [Replays](/docs/guides/what-is-replay/#replays-for-tooling-changes) to both existing and new tools.
 To request a Replay, [contact Segment](https://segment.com/help/contact/) with the following:
 - Source ID
 - Date Range
 - Destination